2024-25 Academic Catalog

 6

 Professional Enrichment Elective: Appropriately titled, the purpose of this elective is to aid students in the enrichment of their undergraduate program in a professional manner.
 The intent is to help students achieve objectives such as earning a minor or a certificate, preparing for the F.E.
 Exam, participating in the Study Abroad Program, or additional study in technical, primarily upper-division areas of study.
+Students must earn a C or better in any course taken to fulfill the professional enrichment elective.

 7